akyoto/go-channel-type-casting/README.md

 interface conversion: interface {} is chan *User, not chan interface {}
 ```

 This means you can only type-cast the channel to the 100% correct type, not a slightly more generic version of the type.
+You can type-cast it to `chan *User` but `chan interface{}` doesn't work.

 The only workaround I could think of is writing unmaintainable code using `switch` / `case` statements: